 4. Pricing unpredictability:

-Penny stocks frequently face sudden and unpredictable price fluctuations, posing a challenge for investors attempting to forecast their market behaviour.
+Penny shares frequently face sudden and unpredictable price fluctuations, posing a challenge for investors attempting to forecast their market behaviour.
 This volatility is influenced by various factors, including market dynamics, company-related news, and shifts in investor sentiment.

 Additional read: How to Invest in US Stocks from India